-- The Speaking and Listening test should be taken once only; candidates must not repeat the test.
-If a Centre has a specific query relating to this, they should contact Cambridge. - Examination conditions must be in place in the area where the tests take place.
-A supervisor must be present outside the examination room to make sure that candidates leaving the room do not communicate with those waiting to enter.
-Candidates may bring a 'cue card' (about postcard size) into the examination room to remind them of the main points they wish to make.
+- Examination conditions must be in place in the area where the tests take place.
+A supervisor must be present outside the examination room to make sure that candidates leaving the room do not communicate with those waiting to enter. - Candidates may bring a 'cue card' (about postcard size) into the examination room to remind them of the main points they wish to make.
 Cue cards should contain a list of points, not continuous sentences.
 Candidates may also bring with them a limited quantity of illustrative material, which may include maps, diagrams, statistics, pictures and short articles.
 Candidates are not allowed to have a script, nor are they allowed to consult dictionaries. - Requests for special consideration must be made on the special consideration forms supplied to the Centre, and returned to Cambridge as indicated. - Candidates must be examined on their own.
-No other person should be present during the test, with the exception of another teacher/examiner, the moderator, or an officer from Cambridge. - The teacher/examiner should be positioned so that they face the candidate when they enter the room, with a table between the teacher/examiner and the candidate.
-Do not allow candidates to sit in a position where they can see what the teacher/examiner is writing on the mark sheets, as this can be distracting. - A good teacher/examiner tries to put candidates at ease and sends candidates out of the examination smiling, no matter how good or bad their performance.
-The use of expressions such as 'very good', which a candidate may interpret as comments on performance, should, however, be avoided. - Other recommendations for teacher/examiners: do not walk about or distract candidates in any way (e.g. by doodling or fiddling with papers); always appear interested, even in mundane matters; never show undue surprise, impatience or mockery; never correct a candidate.
+No other person should be present during the test, with the exception of another teacher/examiner, the moderator, or an officer from Cambridge.

+- www.PapaCambridge.com The teacher/examiner should be positioned so that they face the candidate when they enter room, with a table between the teacher/examiner and the candidate.
+Do not allow candidates to in a position where they can see what the teacher/examiner is writing on the mark sheets, as this can be distracting. - A good teacher/examiner tries to put candidates at ease and sends candidates out of the examination smiling, no matter how good or bad their performance.
+The use of expressions such as 'very good', which a candidate may interpret as comments on performance, should, however, be avoided. - Other recommendations for teacher/examiners: do not walk about or distract candidates in any way; always appear interested, even in mundane matters; never show undue surprise, impatience or mockery; never correct a candidate.